zukunft/zukunft.com/docs/code_functions_all.md

         \-- verb - @returns bool true if no one has used this verb
     \-- can_change
         \-- verb - @returns bool true if no one has used this verb
-\-- sql write
-    \-- sql_write
-        \-- verb - create the sql statement to add a verb to the database
-    \-- sql_insert_key_field
-        \-- verb - create the sql statement to add a new named sandbox object e.g. word to the database
 \-- fields
     \-- from_field
         \-- view_relation - @return string with the field name for the parent view as an overwrite function